 What Are Business Tax Risks?

 Simply put, business tax risks are when a company may be paying an incorrect amount of tax.
 It could also be when tax positions are not in sync with the risk appetite of the company’s board.
-In the context of tax planning, compliance and risk management have traditionally been thought of just finance matters.
-Yet nowadays, companies are under enormous pressure to ensure that tax risk management is part of their corporate governance framework.
+In the context of tax planning, compliance and risk management have traditionally been thought of as just finance matters.
+Yet, nowadays, companies are under enormous pressure to ensure that tax risk management is part of their corporate governance framework.

 This is due to an explosion of new reporting and disclosure obligations, legal and regulatory changes, increased information sharing among tax authorities, more aggressive enforcement, and rapid advances in technology.
 All these have created new risks and heightened the need for businesses to keep pace with global tax developments.